MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/try-import-tool-free.md

 3. Download and install the app.

 4. Start the app, and then sign in with an Azure AD account.
-If you don't already have an Azure AD account, the app will prompt you to create a free account.
+If you don't already have an Azure AD account, the app prompts you to create a free account.
 Or you can [sign up for a free Azure AD account at this website](https://azure.microsoft.com/en-us/free/).

 ### See also